yassinekebbati/GP_Learning-based_MPC_with_MHE/README.md

 ## Steps to run the code:

-This implementation requires MATLAB 2018b or a more recent version, you also need to have CASADI (all necessary files are included with the code).
+This implementation requires MATLAB, CASADI and at least one solver such as gurobi, quadprog...etc (all necessary files are included with the code).

 -  # Multishooting NMPC-NMHE:
    ### This part is the implementation of nonlinear model predictive control (NMPC) with nonlinear moving horizon state estimation (NMHE) for autonomous racing